-- 1) Development proposal(s) for main town centre uses will primarily be directed to town and district centres, identified on the Policies Map.
+- 1) Development proposal(s) for main town centre uses will be directed to town and district centres, identified on the Policies Map.
 Development proposal(s) for main town centre uses within local centres and parades will be acceptable, where they are of scale and size appropriate to the location. - 2) Large scale retail proposal(s) will be acceptable within Primary Shopping Areas, identified on the Policies Map. - 3) Development proposal(s) for significant additional comparison retail floor space to meet identified need to 2021, in the Primary Shopping Areas of the following centres will be acceptable:

-Town Centres Scale of additional retail floor space (m2) Form of growth Permitted/Completed Growth (2016) Bradley Stoke 4,000 New development of non-retail land within Primary Shopping Area Emersons Green 1,000 Intensification within primary shopping area Filton 1,400 1400m 2 - Permitted, and built 2015 at Shield Centre Kingswood 3000 Redevelopment and additional A1 floorpsace at Downend Road and Kingschase within the PSA Yate 1600 2000m 2 Permitted and built in units east of Link Road District Centre Stoke Gifford 5000 Within the boundary of new District Centre, within Primary Shopping Area and appropriate edge of centre sites.
+Town Centres Scale of additional retail floor space (m2) Form of growth Permitted/Completed Growth (2016) Bradley Stoke 4,000 New A1 retail development within Primary Shopping Area as defined on the Policies Map Emersons Green 1,000 Intensification within Primary Shopping Area as defined on the Policies Map Filton 1,400 1400m2 - Permitted, and built 2015 at Shield Centre

+Kingswood 3000 New A1 retail development at Downend Road and Kingschase within the Primary Shopping Area, as defined on the Policies Map Yate 1600 Intensification within Primary Shopping Area, as defined on the Policies Map 2000m 2 Permitted and built in units east of Link Road District Centre Stoke Gifford 5000 Within the boundary of new District Centre, in Primary Shopping Area and designated edge of centre sites, as defined on the Policies Map.